cysouw/diathesis/text/c04_reflexive.md

 b.
 Die Tür schließt sich (von alleine).
 :::

-There is some literature about the difference between the unmarked anticausative (see [@sec:case-haben-anticausative]) and the *sich* anticausative [#sec:reflexive-anticausative] (e.g. Schäfer 2008, Kurogo 2016).
+There is some literature about the difference between the unmarked anticausative (see [@sec:case-haben-anticausative]) and the *sich* anticausative [@sec:reflexive-anticausative] (e.g. Schäfer 2008, Kurogo 2016).

 [@schafer2007: 35ff.]